 The clock speed of a processor is measured in gigahertz (GHz), and it signifies the number of tasks it can process in a second.

-Some processors have a single-core while others may have a dual-core, or quad-core.
-Each core represents an individual processing unit, so a dual-core CPU can handle twice the instructions every second than a single-core processor and a quad-core processor can process four times as much information.
+Some processors have a single-core, while others have a dual-core or quad-core.
+Each core represents an individual processing unit so that a dual-core CPU can handle twice as many instructions every second as a single-core processor, and a quad-core processor can process four times as much information.

 Translation: go with a quad-core as it drastically improves performance.
 Our recommendation at Bullish Bears is the Intel Core i7.